opengauss-mirror/openGauss-connector-jdbc/README_en.md

-## Build from Source {#BuildfromSource}
+## Build from Source

 ### Overview

 The openGauss JDBC driver currently offers 3 ways to build.
 One is to build via the one-click script build.sh.
 The second is a step-by-step build via script.
 The third is to build via the mvn command.

-This will compile the correct driver for your JVM, and build a .jar file (Java ARchive) called postgresql.jar and opengauss-jdbc--${version}.jar in output/, and you can get  openGauss-${version}-jdbc.tar.gz too.
+This will compile the correct driver for your JVM, and build a .jar file (Java ARchive) called postgresql.jar and opengauss-jdbc--\\${version}.jar in output/, and you can get  openGauss-\\${version}-jdbc.tar.gz too.

 Notice: postgresql.jar is conflict use with postgres database.
-Because all class was in package org.postgresql. opengauss-jdbc-${version}.jar is compatibility with postgres database, all java package renamed `org.opengauss`, and jdbc driver is: `jdbc:opengauss:/`
+Because all class was in package org.postgresql. opengauss-jdbc-\\${version}.jar is compatibility with postgres database, all java package renamed `org.opengauss`, and jdbc driver is: `jdbc:opengauss:/`

 Remember: Once you have compiled the driver, it will work on ALL platforms that support that version of the API.
 You don't need to build it for each platform.